 This guide aims to address all aspects of managing your funded research project.

-The Research Support Unit (RSU) is committed to assisting Researchers at Waterford Institute of Technology (WIT) with all aspects of their funded research activity.
+The Research Support Unit (RSU) is committed to assisting Researchers at South East Technological University (SETU Waterford) with all aspects of their funded research activity.
 Every year we support our Researchers in submitting hundreds of research proposals and managing the research projects once funded.
-Our mission is to provide timely and accurate information, services and advice to support and inform the effective and efficient management of funded research activity at the Institute.
+Our mission is to provide timely and accurate information, services and advice to support and inform the effective and efficient management of funded research activity at the university.
 We hope our experience and knowledge can help you be successful in every stage of the Research Project Lifecycle.

 To assist researchers in better understanding the area of Research Data Management and in meeting funders’ requirements in devising a Data Management Plan (DMP)